AB 1111 - Common Course Numbering System

 When does this take effect?

-Why is this Important?
+Why is this important?

 AB 1111 reduces confusion, streamlines degree completion, and supports a smoother transfer process, helping students save time and stay on track.
-If you have questions about how AB 1111 and CCN impact your educational plan, consult with a counselor for personalized guidance.
+If you have questions about how AB 1111 and the CCN system impact your educational plan, consult with a counselor for personalized guidance.

-Which courses are converting to CCN this academic year?
+Which courses are converting to the CCN system this academic year (2026-2027)?

 • COMM C1000 – Introduction to Public Speaking (formerly: COMS 020)